Federal Support for Small Business Owners and Independent Contractors Impacted by COVID-19

 Paycheck Protection Program

-Coronavirus Aid, Relief, and Economic Security (CARES) Act, Congress established a $350 billion Paycheck Protection Program.
-This program later received an additional $310 billion in funding through the Paycheck Protection Program and Health Care Enhancement (PPPHCE) Act.
+Coronavirus Aid, Relief, and Economic Security (CARES) Act, Congress established a $350 billion Paycheck Protection Program (PPP).
+This program later received an additional $310 billion in funding through the Paycheck Protection Program and Health Care Enhancement (PPPHCE) Act, and was modified by the Paycheck Protection Program Flexibility Act (PPPFA) on June 5, 2020 and subsequent legislation (S. 4116) on July 4, 2020.

-In effect through June 30, 2020, this program provides eligible small businesses with government-backed interruption loans, which could then be forgiven based on the borrower keeping its employees on payroll.
+The PPP is currently accepting applications through August 8, 2020.
+In effect through December 31, 2020, this program provides eligible small businesses with government-backed interruption loans, which could then be forgiven based on the borrower keeping its employees on payroll.
 Under the PPPHCE Act, loans for small, rural, and minority-owned businesses are specifically targeted for relief with $60 billion of the PPP reserved for small and medium-sized financial institutions.

 The benefits of this program include: